munificent/craftinginterpreters/book/optimization.md

 2. Many strings in real-world user programs are small, often only a character or two.
 This is less of a concern in clox because we intern strings, but most VMs don't.
-For those that don't, heap-allocating a tiny character array for each of those little strings and then representing the value as a pointer to that array is wasteful.
-Often the pointer is larger than the string's characters.
+For those that don't, heap allocating a tiny character array for each of those little strings and then representing the value as a pointer to that array is wasteful.
+Often, the pointer is larger than the string's characters.
 A classic trick is to have a separate value representation for small strings that stores the characters inline in the value.